heidelbergcement/whisper-pandas/README.md

 * Mucho less likely you will shoot yourself in the foot
 * Mucho speedy

-Partial reading is not implemented, a given file is always read completely and the data directly converted to columnar `pandas.Series` format with a datetime index.
+A given file is always read completely into memory, partial read of metadata or archives is not supported.

 ## Development